-- A homestay with a local family in the Saxon/Roma town of Viscri will expose you to Romanian hospitality and some fingerlicking homecooked grub
+- Enjoy a homestay with a local family in the Saxon town of Viscri, exposing you to Romanian hospitality and some delicious home-cooked food.

-- Delve into the communist past and the thriving, artistic presentday vibe of Bucharest, a city often underrated by travellers but offering heaps of sights, sounds and smells to be explored.
+- Delve into the communist past and the thriving, artistic present-day of Bucharest – a city often underrated by travellers but offering heaps of sights, sounds and smells to be explored.

-From the beautiful Baroque churches of Budapest to the haunted castles of Transylvania, this ten-day journey across Hungary and Romania provides a fascinating insight into an intriguing region.
+From the beautiful Baroque churches of Budapest to the haunted castles of Transylvania, this ten-day journey across Eastern Europe provides a fascinating insight into an intriguing region.
 Learn about the failed Turkish invasion of Eger and take a wine cellar tour in the Valley of the Beautiful Women.
 Become acquainted with traditional Romanian culture and customs in Maramures.
-Tour the medieval churches of Brasov, dine with a local family on an overnight homestay in Viscri and visit Bucharest's 12-storey Palace of Parliament and enjoy free time to explore your favourite sites further.
-This jam-packed journey makes for a perfect introduction to two Eastern European treasures, soaked in fascinating history and featuring modern-day delights.
+Tour the medieval churches of Brasov, including Bran Castle and dine with a local family on an overnight homestay in Viscri.
+Visit Bucharest's 12-storey Palace of Parliament and enjoy free time to explore your favourite sites further.
+This jam-packed journey perfectly introduces two Eastern European treasures, soaked in fascinating history and featuring modern-day delights.

 Day 1: Budapest